The goal of the Health Careers Committee interview and letter writing process is to accurately present you in the best possible light.

 The interview is an opportunity for the Health Careers Committee to learn more about your activities both inside and outside the classroom.
 Sometimes students are too modest about what they have accomplished, or don’t realize how certain activities can support their application.
 The interview is a chance to uncover both kinds of omissions, or understated gems.

 Gain Personal Statement Feedback

 The interview is an opportunity to talk about how you come across in your personal statement, and how to use the personal statement portion of your health professional school application.
 This is a really important part of your application, and the only place where admissions committee members feel like they get to know you.

-- Finally we see the interview as an opportunity to make suggestions about appropriate course work, volunteer experiences or other activities that might strengthen your application.
-In other words, we see the interview as an advising tool.
+The interview is an opportunity for health careers committee members to advise you about appropriate course work, volunteer experiences or other activities that might strengthen your application.

-2. After the interview is completed a draft of the Health Careers Committee letter will be prepared.
-At that time you will be given an opportunity to review its content in general terms in an “exit interview.”
-Although not required, most students find it useful so they can tailor their applications to the contents of the letter.
-You should also feel free to discuss your interview with the members of the Committee who conducted your interview.
+This is your opportunity to meet with the Health Careers Committee letter writer and review the contents of your letter in general terms.
+Although not required, most students find this meeting useful as they structure their application.
+You should also feel free to discuss your interview performance and materials with the members of the Committee who conducted your interview.

 After your exit interview, you should schedule meetings or send email updates to your Health Careers Committee letter writer of new items that could be added to the letter to enhance your application including clinical experiences, research opportunities, awards and honors.